Last surviving Battle of Britain pilot Paddy Hemingway dies aged 105

 Mr Hemingway went on to serve as an air fighter controller during D-Day operations, and in 1945 he joined the Mediterranean Allied Air Forces with 324 Wing.

-Air Chief Marshal Sir Rich Knighton passed condolences to Mr Hemingway’s family and friends.
+Chief of RAF Air Staff Sir Rich Knighton passed condolences to Mr Hemingway’s family and friends.

 “I am thankful that I was able to meet and spend time with him in Dublin, most recently in January this year,” he said.